 To reflect the TDM program being developed by the NFRMPO along with other TDM programs across the region, the RTDM was updated to account for a reduction in drive alone trips within specific areas using the NFRMPO's TDM processor.
 Reduction factors are applied to specific trip purposes based on anticipated effects of the TDM efforts, with reductions varying spatially and over time.
-Drive alone trips reduced through the TDM processor are assumed to be replaced by tele-travel, non-motorized travel, transit, or rideshare; however, the RTDM does not assign a specific mode to the reduced drive alone trips.
+Drive alone trips reduced through the TDM processor are assumed to be replaced by locally specific tele-travel (regional increases in work from home shares are addressed directly in trip generation), non-motorized travel, transit, or rideshare; however, the RTDM does not assign a specific mode to the reduced drive alone trips.
 This is shown in Figure B-2, Table B-1.
 The reduced drive alone trips are identified as "other non-vehicle" trips in the model summary tables included in the GHG Transportation Report.